zahrasafdari/fair-and-interpretable-job-success-prediction/README.md

 ### Deep Learning

 - **Neural Networks:** Implement a deep neural network with multiple layers to capture complex patterns.
-- **Attention Mechanisms:** Use attention mechanisms to focus on the most relevant features.

 ## Fairness and Bias Mitigation